naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 * Support payment processing with Stripe test cards.
 * Support phone number collection at checkout.
 * Support user redeemable promotion codes at checkout.
-* Localized for 34 languages.
+* Localized for different languages.
 * Automatically email Stripe receipts to your customers.
-* Build conversion-optimized payment forms, hosted on Stripe.
 * Simplified mobile-ready experience for customers.
-* It works on its own, there is no complex setup like a membership/e-commerce plugin.
+* No complex setup like a membership/e-commerce plugin.
-* No setup fees, monthly fees or hidden costs.
-* Seamless transfer to your bank account.
 * Easily Switch between live and sandbox mode for testing.
-* Real-time fee reporting in your Stripe account.
-* Display a logo of your brand or product on the Stripe payment page.
-* Easy payouts for Stripe merchants.
-* Enable Stripe invoicing after the payment.
 * Send a purchase confirmation email to your customer after a transaction.
 * Send a sale notification email to a chosen recipient (e.g. the seller) after a transaction.
 * Automatic VAT/tax ID collection at checkout